-Summer means long days, warm temps, and miles on the trail.
-And while we love a good pair of hiking boots, a hiking shoe is ideal for many trail adventures.
-They’re light and easy to move in, and they keep your feet cool.
+We love a good pair of hiking boots, but the best hiking shoes are ideal for many trail adventures.
+They’re light, easy to move in, and keep your feet cool.
 You’ll give up a bit of ankle support with a shoe, but many find that the increased comfort and performance are well worth the trade-off.

 Pros